02 Jun Find Your Mum Tribe

 Up Your Street

 When Melbourne’s Alice Morell became a mother, she was impressed by mothers’ immense power and contribution, and less than impressed by motherhood’s workload, isolation, low status and missing support.
-She found a solution outside our front doors – Street Gangs.
-Simply download the flyer template on her The Mother Movement website and letterbox-drop to your street to start a ‘gang’, or contact Alice to see if there’s already one around the corner (there’s about 60 so far).
+She found a solution outside our front doors – a Street Gang.
+Try a letterbox-drop to your street to start a ‘gang’, or see if there’s a facebook group already around the corner (there’s about 60 so far).
 It’s your ready-made village.
 Swap practical support like school runs, bike pooling, babysitter sharing, bulk cooking, garden tools or IT savvy, and be one another’s emotional sounding board, too.